jcraigk/kudochest/README.md

 Download the [Onboarding Deck](https://github.com/jcraigk/karmachest/files/6523729/KarmaChest-Onboarding.pdf) for a quick intro or take a deeper dive in the [Wiki](https://github.com/jcraigk/karmachest/wiki).

-# App Installation
+# Installation

-If you want to install KarmaChest into your organization's Slack or Discord team, you must setup a Slack App (or Discord App) at the third party and host this Rails app internally or on a public server you control.
-See the [Wiki](https://github.com/jcraigk/karmachest/wiki/App-Installation) for detailed instructions.
+If you want to install KarmaChest into your organization's Slack or Discord team, you must setup a Slack App (or Discord App) at the third party and host this Rails app and its dependencies on a web server you control.
+See the [Wiki](https://github.com/jcraigk/karmachest/wiki/Installation) for detailed instructions.

 # Development Setup